Tariq2518/Media3MusicPlayerCompose/CONTRIBUTING.md

-Be Mindful and Follow the best practices for android and only Use Jetpack Compose with Material3
+Be Mindful and Follow the best practices for android and only Use Jetpack Compose with Material3 Keep it as simple as possible I will merge you PR's after reviewing it.

 Add new features to the Music player App some suggesstions are below
 - Add Player Screen